 The Reserve Bank has decided to leave the Official Cash Rate unchanged at 5.75 per cent.
 In addition, the Bank's

-projections show no change in short-term interest rates over the period ahead - reflecting our sense that the risks for
+projections show no change in short-term interest rates over the period ahead - reflecting the Bank's sense that the

-The new Policy Targets Agreement directs the Bank to target future CPI inflation outcomes of 1 to 3 per cent on average
+Policy Targets Agreement directs the Bank to target future CPI inflation outcomes of 1 to 3 per cent on average over the

-over the medium term.
+medium term.
 Looking ahead, current policy settings appear consistent with that objective.
-In essence, strong
+In essence, strong domestic

-the surge in export earnings over the past two years and from the recent rapid population growth.
-To date, weak global
+from the surge in export earnings over the past two years and from the recent rapid population growth.
+To date, weak

 firms have been reporting ongoing difficulties in finding skilled and unskilled labour.
 These pressures are contributing